A Hamburger Today

 - Hot: An overwhelming heat.
 The best, like Cascabels also have some complexity, while others like the Pequin or Arbol, are all heat, and not much else.

-- Smoky: Some chile peppers, like Chilpotles (dried, smoked jalapeños), are smoky because of the way they are dried.
+- Smoky: Some peppers, like Chipotles (dried, smoked jalapeños), are smoky because of the way they are dried.
 Others, like Ñora or Guajillo have a natural musty, charred wood, smokiness.

 - Rich and Fruity: Distinct aromas of sun-dried tomatoes, raisins, chocolate, and coffee.
-Some of the best-known Mexican chiles, like Ancho, Mulato, and Pasilla, are in this category.
+Some of the best-known Mexican chilies, like Ancho, Mulato, and Pasilla, are in this category.

 Just like I occasionally like to mix up my Beatles Rock Band with a bit of Super Mario or old-school Street Fighter II, variety is what keeps you coming back to the chili pot.

-The best spice strategy: Cover the low notes with a chile from the rich and fruity category, the high notes with a chile from the sweet and fresh and add a hit of heat with one from the hot, giving the smokier chiles a miss for reasons purely of personal taste.
-Unless you're camping or cooking it in a Dutch, there's no room in chili for smokiness.
+The best spice strategy: Cover the low notes with a chili from the rich and fruity category, the high notes with a chili from the sweet and fresh and add a hit of heat with one from the hot, giving the smokier chilies a miss for reasons purely of personal taste.
+Unless you're camping or cooking it in a Dutch oven, there's no room in chili for smokiness.

-Eliminating the gritty texture of powdered chile: Ditch the powder, toast the chiles whole to enhance their aroma, cook them down in stock, and puree them until completely smooth, creating a rich, concentrated flavor base for my chili.
+Eliminating the gritty texture of powdered chilies: Ditch the powder, toast the chilies whole to enhance their aroma, cook them down in stock, and puree them until completely smooth, creating a rich, concentrated flavor base for my chili.